Cerritos Center for the Performing Arts

 Entertainment venue in California, U.S.

-The Cerritos Center for the Performing Arts (or CCPA) is a 154000 sqft entertainment and music venue located in the Cerritos Towne Center of Cerritos, California.
-It is owned and operated by the City of Cerritos and it opened its doors to the public on January 9, 1993, and hosts opera, cabaret, jazz, dance, magic, drama, musicals and comedy performances as well as private functions.
-Its season runs from August of one year to May of the following year.
+The Cerritos Center for the Performing Arts (CCPA) is Southland's premier 154000 sqft entertainment and music venue located in the Cerritos Towne Center of Cerritos, California.
+It is owned and operated by the City of Cerritos and it opened its doors to the public on January 9, 1993, offering great performances in music, dance, and theater, and unique facilities for meetings, banquets, and special events.

+The CCPA features a flexible theater capable of six different seating and stage configurations, ranging from a nearly 1,800-seat Arena theater to a 900-seat Recital hall.
+The Sierra Room is a perfect setting for banquets, parties, or special events.
+The CCPA Associates Room offers space for club meeting and small receptions.
+The CCPA and all of its facilities are available for rental.